owenbush/decodie-skill/README.md

 ### With DDEV

-If you use [DDEV](https://ddev.readthedocs.io/) for local development, the easiest way to browse your entries is with the Decodie add-on:
+If you use [DDEV](https://ddev.readthedocs.io/) for local development, the Decodie add-on installs everything — the UI and the skill — in a single command:

 ```bash
 ddev add-on get owenbush/decodie-ddev